 Jesus saves us from sickness

 At this point, we know what healing means at Bethel Church.
 However, it’s worth pointing out that Bethel Church doesn’t just believe Jesus can cure disease or even that Jesus gives people the gift of healing.
-Rather, they believe bodily healing is an absolute part of the gospel.
-Placing healing in the same category as the forgiveness of sins means that healing is an absolute and guaranteed part of the Christian life.
+Rather, they believe bodily healing is as central to the gospel as the forgiveness of sins.
+Placing healing in that category means that it’s an absolute and guaranteed part of the Christian life.

 According to Bethel Church, the gospel of Jesus Christ is physical healing.